-Table 73 shows there is a considerable gap between the EUROMOD income poverty figures and the external source poverty figures (calculated on the basis of the SILC data).
+Table 76 shows, depending on the threshold chosen, a varying gap between the EUROMOD income poverty figures and the external source poverty figures (calculated on the basis of the SILC data).
 The gap decreases (or the ratio comes closer to 1) the higher the poverty line is defined.
+For the 60% and 70% of median income thresholds, the figures deviate about 15%.
+For lower poverty lines, there remains a considerable gap of 23 (50% threshold) to 35 (40% threshold) percent.

-Table 73.
-EUROMOD validation: poverty rates at different poverty lines, [2005-2008]
+Table 76.
+EUROMOD validation: poverty rates at different poverty lines, [2007-2010]